On-line Screening Tools and Resources

 If you have ever wondered whether your alcohol or other drug use is excessive, UNI Substance Abuse Services, in collaboration with many other campus partners, provides preventative and confidential supportive services for students.

 To get a better picture of where you are now, contact Shawna Haislet, Health Promotion Coordinator at email@example.com or call (319) 273-6119.

 There is free, confidential help on campus available to students who have been sexually assaulted or have been or are victims of physical/emotional abuse, stalking or harassment.

 For help and assistance, contact the Victim Services Advocate with UNI Violence Intervention Services, Joan Thompson at firstname.lastname@example.org or call (319) 273-2137.

 Eating is one of life’s greatest pleasures.
 However, with the worry about appearance, weight gain, food related illnesses and change in eating environment it is not unusual to experience eating concerns while being at college.
 For more information or guidance contact UNI Health Educator with Student Wellness Services, Joan Thompson at email@example.com or call (319) 273-2137.

-If you would like one-on-one or small group consultation, advice, and support to change a habit, make a lifestyle change, or address an issue of concern (eating, stress, tobacco-use, balancing work and personal life, etc.), our professional staff members can help.
-The primary focus of our department is student wellness, thus this service is provided to currently enrolled students for free.
-Additionally, we provide this service to faculty and staff for a fee.
+If you would like one-on-one or small group consultation, advice, and support to change a habit, make a lifestyle change, or address an issue of concern (stress, sleep, sexual health, balancing work and personal life, etc.), our professional staff members can help.
+This service is provided to currently enrolled students for free.
 Contact firstname.lastname@example.org, or call 319-273-6119, for details.